 Key Objectives of an Audit

-- Verify mobile responsiveness and core web vitals compliance
+- Verify mobile responsiveness and core web vitals in your technical SEO audit report.

 - Crawlability: Broken links and 404 errors hide your content from search engines.
 Audits ensure bots can find and index every page.

 - Speed matters: Slow sites lose traffic.
-Tools like Google PageSpeed Insights highlight fixes to improve load times.
+A technical SEO site audit using tools like PageSpeed Insights highlights fixes to improve load times efficiently.

-- Mobile-first focus: 60% of traffic comes from mobile.
-Audits check responsive design and mobile UX flaws.
+- Mobile-first focus: 62.7% of traffic is mobile.
+Technical SEO audits check responsive design and mobile UX issues efficiently.

-- Security: Missing HTTPS certificates scare users and hurt rankings.
-Audits flag insecure elements immediately.
+- Security: Missing HTTPS certificates reduce trust and rankings.
+Technical SEO audits quickly flag insecure elements for immediate fixes.

 - Content clarity: Duplicate content splits rankings.
-Audits find issues like canonical tags and URL parameters.
+Technical SEO audits identify issues like canonical tags and URL parameters efficiently.

 “A site’s technical foundation is the first layer of SEO success.
 Without it, even great content won’t rank.” – Google Search Central